SaiRamKiran2403/Weather-website/README.md

 # Weather-website

-An API to get the current weather data of a location.
-Built using NodeJs framework and deployed in Heroku.
-It uses data from mapbx.com and weatherstack.com.
+An API for retrieving a location's current weather data.
+Developed with the NodeJS framework and hosted on Heroku.
+Data from mapbx.com and weatherstack.com is used.

-The API for Heroku deployment is [here](https://mssrk-weather-app.herokuapp.com/).
+Heroku's deployment API can be found [here](https://mssrk-weather-app.herokuapp.com/).